Algonquin Regiment (Northern Pioneers): War In Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.

 History

 Great War

 The 97th Regiment (Algonquin Rifles) recruited to its full active strength and supplied 12 officers and 251 other ranks to the 15th Battalion, CEF.

 Captain E.F.
-Armstrong began recruiting in Nipissing and Sudbury in late 1915 resulting in the formation of the 159th (First Algonquins) Battalion.
+Armstrong began recruiting in Nipissing and Sudbury in late 1915, resulting in the formation of the 159th (First Algonquins) Battalion.
 The battalion was mobilized on 5 July 1916, trained at Camp Borden in Angus, Ontario, during that summer and fall of 1916, and embarked for England on 1 November 1916, with a strength of 1,004 men.
 The battalion remained intact until 20 January 1917, when it was absorbed into the 8th Reserve Battalion and used to reinforce units already in France and Flanders.
-As a result of not having enough men at any particular battle, the unit received only the general "Great War 1916–1917" battle honour.
+As a result of not having enough men at any particular battle, the unit received only the general "The Great War, 1916–17" battle honour.